The Secular Humanist Idea of Separation of Church and State

-Secular humanists believe strongly in the separation of church and state.
-A Secular Humanist Declaration says
+Secular Humanists believe firmly in the principle of the separation of church and state.
+A Secular Humanist Declaration says:

-The student first noted why secular humanists desire a separation of church and state.
-First, they favor such separation, for they do not believe in Deity.
-They have said, “We are convinced that the time has passed for theism, deism, modernism, and the several varieties of new thought.”
-In Humanist Manifesto II, they wrote
+The first answer to that question is that they do not believe in Deity.
+“We are convinced that the time has passed for theism, deism, modernism, and the several varieties of new thought” (Humanist Manifest I, Sixth).
+From Humanist Manifesto II:

 As non-theists, we begin with humans not God, nature not deity.
 Nature may indeed be broader and deeper than we know; any new discoveries, however, will but enlarge our knowledge of the natural.

 We can discover no divine purpose or providence for the human species.
 While there is much that we do not know, humans are responsible for what we are or will become.
 No deity will save us; we must save ourselves (Humanist Manifest II, First).

 From Adolf Grunbaum, a secular humanist and the Andrew Mellon Professor of Philosophy of Science, Research Professor of Psychiatry, and chair of the Center for Philosophy of Science at the University of Pittsburg, said, “I have remained a lifelong atheist for two reasons: I do not know of any cogent argument for the existence of God, and I think there is telling evidence against it” (Adolf Grunbaum, “My Exodus to Secular Humanism.
 (Brief Article),” Free Inquiry 19 (1999): 25.).

 Because they do not believe in the Divine, Secular Humanists want to be fully free from any divine obligations.
 “Humanism asserts that the nature of the universe depicted by modern science makes unacceptable any supernatural or cosmic guarantees of human values” (Humanist Manifesto I, Fifth).